Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Unless the base consonant is followed by a hasant, the syllable may be terminated by a final consonant repesented by khanda ta, anusvara, or visarga.

-Conjunct positions.
 Native Bengali words do not allow initial consonant clusters, and word-final clusters are rare.
 However, words borrowed from Sanskrit, English, etc. have introduced many such features.

 Most word-final clusters were introduced from English, eg. লিফ্ট lipʰ͓ʈ lift, elevator or ব্যাংক b͓ʲɑŋ̽k bank.
-In some dialects, a final nasal+stop is written as a cluster, whereas in standard Bengali it would use nasalisation, eg. চান্দ cɑn͓d vs. চাঁদ cɑm̽d moon.wp,#Consonant_clusters
+In some dialects, a final nasal+stop is written as a cluster, whereas in standard Bengali it would use nasalisation, eg. চান্দ cɑn͓d vs. চাঁদ cɑm̽d moon.12

-For more information, see Wikipediawp,#Consonant_clusters.
+For more information, see Wikipedia12.

 Vowel-based syllables begin with a standalone vowel, which is represented by a single independent vowel or vocalic.